- Prospective Students

 Above text contributed by Jim Burnstein and Oliver Thornton

 Producer Todd Garner spoke to FTVM students on October 3, 2019, about the fear and optimism that drives everyone who aspires to a place in the entertainment industry -- and that still drives him today as one of Hollywood’s leading producers.
 On Friday morning, October 4, Garner visited FTVM 427, reviewed the first five pages of the six members of the advanced screenwriting seminar’s screenplays, and participated in a working lunch wherein he answered student questions about working in Hollywood and work/life balance.

 Editor Waldemar Centano

 Editor Waldemar Centano (FTVM '06) conducted a special presentation entitled, "How an Editor Organizes a Feature Film, What an Assistant Editor Does Before Moving Up to Editor, and Much More!" on Tuesday, September 3, 2019, in the MLB MAC classroom.
 Centano is a professional film and television editor who has cut on many noteworthy projects that include The Goldbergs and Mr. Student Body President.

-All photos on this page courtesy of Mary Lou Chlipala, unless otherwise noted
+All photos from in-person events on this page courtesy of Mary Lou Chlipala,